vysky/playground-jenkins-cicd/README.md

 1. go to nexus repo, click *gear icon > repositories > create repository > maven 2 (hosted)*
 2. enter the name (exmaple **jenkins-maven-repo**), version policy (select **mixed**), deployment policy (select **allow redeploy**) and click *create repository*

+add nexus credential
+1. go to *manage jenkins > manage credentials*
+2. create a new credential in the default jenkins store scoped
+3. enter the username, password and id (use in script)
+4. can use nexus repo's admin's username and password

+add sonatype nexus config
 1. go to jenkins, click *manage jenkins > configure system*
-2. find the nexus repository manager servers section and enter all the required information (display name, server id, server url and credentials)
+2. find the nexus repository manager servers section and click *add nexus repository manager server*, then select *nexus repository manager 3.x server*
+3. enter the display name, server id (use in script), server url (use host's ip, example `http://192.168.1.100:8081`) and credentials (created above)
-3. click *test connection* to check if jenkins is able to succesfully connect to nexus repo server
+4. click *test connection* to check if jenkins is able to succesfully connect to nexus repo server

 useful links
 1. https://help.sonatype.com/integrations/nexus-and-continuous-integration/nexus-platform-plugin-for-jenkins